This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 - MacKenzie Mountain Look-off – Another short jaunt up the road is a series of MacKenzie Mountain Look-offs.

-- Ingonish Beach – Half an our south of White Point Lookout is Ingonish Beach.
+- Ingonish Beach – Half an hour south of White Point Lookout is Ingonish Beach.

-- Colouratura Fine Art Gallery – Heading south for another hour and you'll come across this art gallery that represents many artists on the island.
+- Colouratura Fine Art Gallery – Head south for another hour and you'll come across this art gallery that represents many artists on the island.

 - Baddeck – 20 minutes more and you're in charming Baddeck which is considered the beginning and end of the Cabot Trail.
 It's a little different for you since you've started in Inverness.